hardik0010/Stock-price-prediction-for-n-Duration-using-historical-data-and-machine-learning./README.md

 # Stock-price-prediction-for-n-Duration-using-historical-data-and-machine-learning.
 A machine learning project that predicts stock prices for a given future date using historical data.
 Uses Linear Regression with `yahooquery` for fetching stock data and `matplotlib` for visualization.

+⚠ Disclaimer
+📢 This project is for educational purposes only.
+📢 It should NOT be used for actual stock trading decisions.

 # 📈 Stock Price Prediction Using Linear Regression

 This Python project predicts future stock prices using **Linear Regression** based on historical stock data.